shanahdt/MUSI3030/_sources/syllabus.txt

 Recommendation for Listening
 ==============================

-Try to listen more than once to a piece.
-Do not let yourself be distracted while doing so.
-If you listen on a computer, try to use good quality headphones, rather than using flimsy ear buds or just letting the music play through your computer speakers.
-I also recommend always following along with either a score or a libretto (when applicable).
+As students of music, the art of *active listening* is one of the most important skills one can acquire.
+It is important to listen to each piece multiple times.
+Try not to become distracted, and listen in a quiet environment.
+If you wear headphones, try to use ones that properly convey the full range of sounds  (earbuds are horrible at this).
+If you use speakers, make sure you're listening on something better than the onboard speakers on a computer (even ~40-$50 computer speakers can provide a decent sound).
+Always follow along with a score or libretto (when applicable).
+During your first listening, see which points sound surprising to you.
+Does the music convey any particular emotion?
+Upon further listening, try to ask yourself which musical techniques the composer might be employing to convey these emotions, generate these expectations, and provide a fulfilling listening experience, in general.

 Policy on Late Assignments
 ============================